 The results showed that Saltworks FlexEDR Selective achieved:

-- Reliable treatment built from the second most common membrane desalination technology – electrodialysis reverse (EDR) – with modernized membranes and process controls.
+- Reliable treatment built from the second most common membrane desalination technology – electrodialysis reversal (EDR) – with modernized membranes and process controls.

 - 90% recovery on a highly scaling calcium sulfate FGD wastewater without the need for expensive soda ash softening.
 The system produced a predominantly calcium chloride brine with 127,000 mg/L total dissolved solids (TDS) concentration.
 The brine could be directly solidified with fly ash and other solidification agents for zero liquid discharge, eliminating the need for a crystallizer.